-At the physical point it is important to develop techniques to study unstable particle Lüscher method: study the energy of a two-particle state as a function of the spatial length of the box.
+As we approach the physical point it is important to develop techniques to study unstable particle.
+The favorite method is to study the energy of a two-particle state as a function of the spatial length of the box.
 The ρ -meson width was studied in $N_F = 2$ twisted mass fermions (ETMC) by Xu Feng, K. Jansen and D. Renner.